mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 * primary: an address.
 This server's opinion of who the primary is.
   Default null.
 * lastUpdateTime: when this server was last checked.
 Default "infinity ago".
-* localLogicalSessionTimeoutMinutes: integer or null.
+* logicalSessionTimeoutMinutes: integer or null.
 Default null.

 "Passives" are priority-zero replica set members that cannot become primary.
 The client treats them precisely the same as other members.